TeasingSisyphus/CuttleModels/README.md

 a [Sails](http://sailsjs.org) application

 PREVIOUS
--Created method to deal hands.
+-Create render() function in gameview.js that makes get request to the appropriate game and renders the board
+	-Implement clear function as first line of render function -Fixed Clear function to reflect that various elements of the gameview now have <p> elements that are not to be erased -Created method to deal hands.

 NEXT:
--Create render() function in gameview.js that makes get request to the appropriate game and renders the board
-	-Fix Clear function to reflect that various elements of the gameview now have <p> elements that are not to be erased -Implement clear function as first line of render function
+-Create action for moving a card
+	-update selector.place using regular expressions when a card is clicked (gameview.js)
 THEN:

 -Figure out where js/localScripts directory is being put and why gameview.js is accessible